From good to great: Top traits of outstanding teachers

 4. Have High Expectations

-Do not doubt that each of your students could be a great scientist or mathematician someday—despite their economic background, sex, or race—and be ambitious for them.
-Make sure you help foster a growth mindset in your classroom, as popularized in the work of Carol Dweck.
+Be ambitious for each of your students and encourage them to be a great scientist or mathematician someday!
+Make sure to foster a growth mindset in your classroom, as popularized in the work of Carol Dweck.

 How do you do that?
 Embrace the idea that harder problems are just more challenging and fun to solve.
 Anyone can solve them, it just takes perseverance.
 Being good at math, for instance, is not something people are just born with, it’s something people develop through work.